-Whadjuk Noongar Land
+Whadjuk Noongar Land GIANTS

-TOILETS
+WATER

 This Giant is a long way away from its friends.

-Make up a story to explain why:

-Imagine you are an explorer, setting off on an expedition.
+Make up a story to explain why: Imagine you are an explorer, setting off on an expedition.
 What are the three most important things you would take?
-1.

-Before you leave...

-have you found this Giant's symbol?

-Draw it here:

-"Then mountain water, rivers run and flow back to the ocean" JYTTES HYTTE LOCATION: TOP SECRET Now, where is Jyttes Hytte, the super-secret Giant hiding?
-Head back to the Mandurah Visitor Centre with all your symbols, and put them in the special code-breaker, to discover how to find this Giant.

-60 MIN

-MODERATE
+Before you leave... have you found this Giant's symbol?
+Draw it here: DIVERSION AND AND AND A MARCHAR AND A MARCHAR AND A MARCHAR AND A MARCHAR AND AND AND AND AND AND AND AND AND A 3.

-TRAIL ACROD
+\bigcirc ett. Ġ £ 60 MIN MODERATE TRAIL ACROD 3.5 KM

-GRADE 3 PARKING
+GRADE 3 PARKING NO DOGS

-ACROD

-NO DOGS

 HINT

 1 hour hike on flat surfaces of crushed limestone and sand.
-It is more challenging than the other trails.

 "It is exciting to know that somewhere in that secret, sacred place, south of Mandurah, there's a Giant, waiting to be photographed and enjoyed as something that we will take families to."

 George Walley, Bindjareb Noongar Elder